rahul-ghadge/spring-boot-exception-handling/README.md

 Spring boot exception handling

-This application handles the Rest API calls to Super heros<br>
+This application handles the Rest API calls to Super heros, also handle exceptions occured in application<br>
-It will provide out the json response and expose it.
+It will provide out the json response in return for success and errors also.

 <b> Features Implemented : </b>